The amount of time we spend sitting has increased substantially over the past decade.

 Roll out the TFL

-To loosen the hips further you’ll want to roll out your TFL.
+To loosen the hips further you’ll want to roll out your Tensor Fascia Lata (TFL). which is a hip flexor muscle.
 It’s much like rolling out your hip flexors except you want to tilt your body at 45 degrees.

 All-in-one Anterior Pelvic Tilt Foam Rolling Routine